jaredwolff/jekyll-trophy-case/README.md

 ===========
 **by jaredwolff**

-Trophy Case can be used in conjunction with Jekyll_GA to generate the order of a specialized post preview according to popularity and/or a "featured" tag.
+Trophy Case can be used in conjunction with [jekyll_ga](https://github.com/developmentseed/jekyll-ga) to generate the order of a specialized post preview according to popularity and/or a "featured" tag.

 # Installation